 One of the first steps of buy-side M&A (in a private equity transaction timeline) is when the bankers send teasers to the Private Equity players.
-Teasers are documents that contains a brief description of the business, its product and service offerings, and financial highlights.
-It’s called a “teaser” because it doesn’t disclose the name of the seller at this point in time, as the objective is to keep the seller’s identity confidential in the beginning.
+Teasers are documents that contain a brief description of the business, its product and service offerings, and financial highlights.
+It’s called a “teaser” because it doesn’t disclose the seller's name at this point, as the objective is to keep the seller’s identity confidential in the beginning.

 2. NDA Signed

 Once the teaser is seen by the PE players and they decide to explore the opportunity, the next step in the transaction timeline is the signing of a Non-Disclosure Agreement (NDA).
 The NDA restricts confidential information that will be part of the CIM from being used to solicit clients, poach employees, or develop business strategies around it.

 Once the NDA is exchanged between the seller and the potential acquirer, the bankers share the complete information about the company, including disclosing the company's identity.
 The Confidential Information Memorandum contains the investment thesis for the company, an overview of the market and the company, products and service offerings, a revenue profile, employee profile, and financials (historical, projections, and capital structure).
 The idea of the CIM is that the potential acquirer can look at the company from all perspectives and then decide whether they are willing to buy it and, if so, for how much.

 When the PE players start looking at the CIM, there usually comes a situation where they require certain clarifications about the company’s capabilities, the relevance of their financial projections, relationship with customers, etc. To clarify such issues, the PE firm’s senior management gets into a call with the seller's management team.
 The PE team is also keen to understand the broad objectives of the seller.